Is Creative Web Design Subjective?

 Creative web design is like designing a building.
 It has a particular purpose, a specific route, and end destination you want the visitor to take and arrive at.

 You want the experience to be positive, encouraging users to come back and visit again.

 What considerations do you make?
 How do you guide someone through a series of rooms without handholding?

 First off – structure; each room must have entryways and exits otherwise no one is getting anywhere.Next, information that gives the visitor reason to move on to the next and signage that tells them where to go.
 Every layer above that improves that journey – from the ease with which they can travel from one space, to the aesthetic appeal of each room – or webpage.

-So, How Much of a Website Build is Subjective?
+So, How Much of a Creative Web Design Build is Subjective?